-Back by popular demand, Hannah, Nic & Jim are back for another weekend of percussive dance.
-This time the Intermediate / Advanced group will split at times to allow for slower / faster paced learning.
+Back by popular demand, Hannah James & Nicola Lyons are back for another weekend of percussive dance.
+This time the Intermediate / Advanced group will be split at times to allow for slower / faster paced learning.

 “I had the best time and would love to come back and bring my Mum!
 Please do it again.”
 2018 Participant

-A weekend for clog dancers of all abilities with a particular focus on using clog as percussion and on creating new routines and allowing the tradition to evolve.
-This weekend is led by a talented young team of Hannah James, Nicola Lyons, and Jim Molyneux, who you’ll get to see in performance on Saturday evening.
+The weekend is for clog dancers of all abilities with a particular focus on using clog as percussion and on creating new routines and allowing the tradition to evolve.

 Beginners Course: Suitable for people who have never done clog or any kind of percussive dance before.
 This will mostly be led by Nicola with some sessions by Hannah.
 Dancers will learn a basic routine and some of the main ‘building blocks’ of the dance so they can go on to learn more.
 Clogs will be available to borrow, please let us know shoe size when booking!

 Intermediate/ advanced: Suitable for clog dancers and other percussive dancers who want to learn new steps and take the plunge to start creating their own routines and improvising to music.
 Dancers will work with Hannah and Manjeet to look at the relationship between clog and percussion and start dancing like a musician.
 Some of these sessions will be run as one group, and some will split into two for faster or slower paced learning.
 Hannah has devised a system to help dancers to feel more confident in creating their own steps and improvising on the spot and will give individual help so everyone goes home with a new creation.
 Participants need to have at least a small repertoire of routines / steps to use as a basis.